timruffles/values/README.md

 ## Philosophy

 - Small
-- Contracts upheld strongly in all ES5 environments
+- Contracts upheld strongly in all ES5 environments (with strict mode)
-- Immutability is about ensuring application level validity, so your unit tests will catch any problems when run in es5/6.
-If you have good coverage, it doesn't matter if older browsers (IE7) won't enforce immutability themselves.
+- Immutability is about ensuring application level validity, so your unit tests will catch any problems when run in ES5/6.
+If you have good coverage, it doesn't matter if older browsers (IE7) won't enforce immutability at run-time.